Raghuveer22/AdobeHackathon/docs/exception.md

    - `BASEPATH`: The base directory path of your project.
    - `json_file`: The path to the JSON file storing master data.
-   - `failed_file`: The path to the text file storing failed file names.
+   - `failed_files_path`: The path to the text file storing failed file names.
    - `MAX_RETRY_LIMIT`: The maximum number of retry attempts for failed files.

 3. Run the script using a Python interpreter.